 Going behind the scenes

 The lodges on Lewa have close ties to Lewa Wildlife Conservancy.
-As a guest you can visit the conservancy’s headquarters to get a look at ‘behind the scenes’.
-Not many guests realise this, but besides from patrolling the terrain and monitoring the rhinos, the community plays a big part in conservation and forms the backbone of Lewa.
+As a guest, you can visit the conservancy’s headquarters to get a look behind the scenes.
+Not many guests realise this, but besides patrolling the terrain and monitoring the rhinos, the community plays a big part in conservation and forms the backbone of Lewa.